nickhsine/logbook/Univeral-Rendering-2017-12-05.md

-# What is Isomorphic JavaScript(Server side rendering)?
+# What is Isomorphic/Universal JavaScript(Server side rendering)?
-Isomorphic JavaScript apps are JavaScript applications that can run both client-side and server-side.
+Isomorphic/Universal JavaScript apps are JavaScript applications that can run both client-side and server-side.

 The backend and frontend share the same code.

+# Universal Rendering Project
+Our project to try universal rendering. [twreporter-react](https://github.com/twreporter/twreporter-react/)

 # How to do server side rendering?
 1. [next.js](https://github.com/zeit/next.js/)